Edith Cavell: Execution

-The night before her execution, she told the Reverend H Stirling Gahan, the Anglican chaplain of Christ Church Brussels 1914–1922 and former member of staff at Monkton Combe School who had been allowed to see her and to give her Holy Communion, "I am thankful to have had these ten weeks of quiet to get ready.
+The night before her execution, Cavell told the Reverend H. Stirling Gahan, the Anglican chaplain of Christ Church Brussels, who had been allowed to see her and to give her Holy Communion, "I am thankful to have had these ten weeks of quiet to get ready.
 Now I have had them and have been kindly treated here.
 I expected my sentence and I believe it was just.
 Standing as I do in view of God and Eternity, I realise that patriotism is not enough, I must have no hatred or bitterness towards anyone."
-These words are inscribed on her statue on St Martin's Place (A400) northeast of Trafalgar Square in London.
-Her final words to the German Lutheran prison chaplain, Paul Le Seur, were recorded as, "Ask Father Gahan to tell my loved ones later on that my soul, as I believe, is safe, and that I am glad to die for my country."
+These words are inscribed on her statues in London and in Melbourne, Australia.
+Cavell's final words to the German Lutheran prison chaplain, Paul Le Seur, were recorded as, "Ask Father Gahan to tell my loved ones later on that my soul, as I believe, is safe, and that I am glad to die for my country."